Maximizing the Benefits of qualified EEOICPA, RECA, and FECA Claimants

 Federal Employees Compensation Act was established in 1916 and has undergone several revisions since then.
 It provides coverage to Federal Employees who have suffered work-related injuries or illnesses.

-An impairment evaluation can be performed every two years to determine your percentage of impairment.
-New conditions may be rated upon approval of your condition.
-There is no need to wait two years from your last impairment rating to seek an impairment rating for a newly approved condition.
+Under EEOICPA, an impairment evaluation can be performed every two years to determine your percentage of impairment.
+Under FECA, an impairment evaluation for an accepted condition can be performed annually if you have worsening or a recurrence of an illness or injury for which a Schedule Award has already been paid.
+New conditions under EEOICPA or FECA may be rated upon approval of your condition provided you have reached Maximum Medical Improvement (MMI).
+There is no need to wait the two years under EEOICPA or the one year under FECA for a newly approved condition.

 We are inspired by the dedication of all federal employees and contractors in the support of our nation.
 Allow us to help you get the most out of your EEOICPA, RECA, and FECA impairment compensation benefits.